digitalcrust/digitalcrust-website/content/Get involved/Get involved.md

 - [[Contribute to the website]]
 - Come to a virtual meeting (more details soon)

-If it better fits your goals, you can contribute to our [[Aligned organizations]]
+If it better fits your goals, you can contribute to our [[Ecosystem]]